pymodbus-dev/pymodbus/README.rst

 Also, if you have a question, please `create a post in discussions q&a topic <https://github.com/riptideio/pymodbus/discussions/new?category=q-a>`_, so that others can benefit from the results.

-If you think, that something in the code is broken/not running well, please `open an issue <https://github.com/riptideio/pymodbus/issues/new>`_, read the Template-text first and then post your issue with your setup informations.
+If you think, that something in the code is broken/not running well, please `open an issue <https://github.com/riptideio/pymodbus/issues/new>`_, read the Template-text first and then post your issue with your setup information.

 .. important::
    **Note For async clients, it is recommended to use `asyncio` as the async facilitator.**